 Evergreen needles can be harvested any time of the year, much like rose hips and chaga are available year round, but the most tender sprigs are harvested in the spring.
 During Winter when wild foraged food is scarce, older needles will do, though they will have a stronger and more bitter taste.

-In the spring when trees start producing new growth you can pick the little bright greens buds of needles and use them to make tea as well.
+In the spring when trees start producing new growth you can pick the little bright green buds of needles and use them to make tea as well.
 This new growth will have the highest concentration of vitamin C and can be almost sweet in flavor.
 Spruce and Fir tips can be blanched (and even pickled) to be enjoyed as an addition to salads.

 Brewing Spruce Tea